Calendar

 • NDSU reserves the right to not award prizes in any given year.

-• The composer of the first prize work is invited to be present at the NDSU Concert Choir performance.
+• The first-place composer is invited to be present at the NDSU Concert Choir performance.

 • For the performance, NDSU will reimburse actual travel, lodging and food expenses, up to a maximum of $1,000.